• Skip to primary navigation

 Peanut Chutney | Groundnut Chutney

 This is an easy substitute for coconut chutney.
-However, you can add freshly grated coconut or desiccated coconut to the peanut chutney but you can make only peanut chutney without coconut.
+You can add freshly grated or desiccated coconut to the peanut chutney, but you can also make only peanut chutney without coconut.

-I always keep groundnuts or peanuts at home because we make Kanda poha very often and nuts are an essential ingredient in that.
-At the same time, I feel scraping coconut from the shell is one of the toughest tasks for me.
+I always keep groundnuts or peanuts at home because we often make Kanda poha, and nuts are an essential ingredient.
+At the same time, scraping coconut from the shell is one of the most challenging tasks for me.
+You can also use store-bought fresh grated coconut for chutneys.
+I won't recommend using frozen desiccated coconut, as it won't give the desired flavor.

 Otherwise, this peanut chutney is an easy substitute for coconut chutney.
-Also, it goes well with any adai, dosa, idli and so on.
-So I prefer making this chutney.
-Also, you can store this chutney for a week or so.
+It goes well with any adai, dosa, idli, and so on, so I prefer making it.
+You can also store it for a week or so.

-This chutney also has Bengal gram, urad dal or black gram lentils, and so it has a nutty flavor.
+This chutney also contains Bengal gram, urad dal, or black gram lentils, which gives it a nutty flavor.

 Coriander chutney